SharePoint/sp-dev-docs/docs/sp-add-ins/add-a-workflow-to-a-sharepoint-hosted-sharepoint-add-in.md

    The Office Developer Tools for Visual Studio then does the following:
       - Creates an HR_Intake workflow in the **Workflow** folder, with a child Workflow.xaml file that is open in the workflow designer.
       - Creates a **WorkflowTaskList** list instance where tasks that are part of the workflow are created and updated.
       - Creates a **WorkflowHistoryList** list instance, which is a log of the various steps in each execution of the workflow as they occur.

-8. Drag the two new list instances into the **Lists** folder.

 ## Design the workflow